Confucius: Political career

-Soon thereafter, Gongshan Furao (also known as Gongshan Buniu), a retainer of the Ji family, revolted and took control of the forces at Bi.
+Soon thereafter, Gongshan Furao, a retainer of the Ji family, revolted and took control of the forces at Bi.
 He immediately launched an attack and entered the capital Lu.
 Earlier, Gongshan had approached Confucius to join him, which Confucius considered as he wanted the opportunity to put his principles into practice but he gave up on the idea in the end.
 Confucius disapproved the use of a violent revolution by principle, even though the Ji family dominated the Lu state by force for generations and had exiled the previous duke.
-Creel (1949) states that, unlike the rebel Yang Hu before him, Gongshan may have sought to destroy the three hereditary families and restore the power of the duke.
-However, Dubs (1946) is of the view that Gongshan was encouraged by Viscount Ji Huan to invade the Lu capital in an attempt to avoid dismantling the Bi fortified walls.
+Creel states that, unlike the rebel Yang Hu before him, Gongshan may have sought to destroy the three hereditary families and restore the power of the duke.
+However, Dubs is of the view that Gongshan was encouraged by Viscount Ji Huan to invade the Lu capital in an attempt to avoid dismantling the Bi fortified walls.
 Whatever the situation may have been, Gongshan was considered an upright man who continued to defend the state of Lu, even after he was forced to flee.

 During the revolt by Gongshan, Zhong You had managed to keep the duke and the three viscounts together at the court.
 Zhong You was one of the disciples of Confucius and Confucius had arranged for him to be given the position of governor by the Ji family.
 When Confucius heard of the raid, he requested that Viscount Ji Huan allow the duke and his court to retreat to a stronghold on his palace grounds.
 Thereafter, the heads of the three families and the duke retreated to the Ji's palace complex and ascended the Wuzi Terrace.
 Confucius ordered two officers to lead an assault against the rebels.
 At least one of the two officers was a retainer of the Ji family, but they were unable to refuse the orders while in the presence of the duke, viscounts, and court.
 The rebels were pursued and defeated at Gu.
 Immediately after the revolt was defeated, the Ji family razed the Bi city walls to the ground.